nbommakanti/nbplots/README.md

 ### Approach
 The general approach is:

-1. Arrange the plots in an 8x9 grid.
+1. Arrange the plots in an 8x9 grid, generating empty (blank) plots in the areas to be removed.
 2. Remove the empty plots.

 We will accomplish step 1 by joining our data: